engineeringwitharavind/hackerrank/README.md

 ![Hackerrank Logo](https://github.com/aravind-alpha/Hackerrank-Practice-Solutions/blob/master/hackerrank%20logo.png)

-This Repository Contains Hackerrank Practice Solutions done by me which will be eventually updated frequently.
+This Repository Contains Hackerrank Practice Solutions done by me which will be eventually updated based on my learning.

 Currently This Repository Contains 30 Days of Code, C, Python(in-progress) and SQL Completely.